-- The desire for every student athlete to know Jesus Christ as Lord and Savior - Self-discipline - Sportsmanship - Strong work ethic - How to handle both success and disappointment - Development of a strong and healthy self-esteem - The importance of being a successful student and earn a college degree - The skills of leadership
+- · The desire for every student athlete to know Jesus Christ as Lord and Savior - Self-discipline - Sportsmanship - · Strong work ethic - How to handle both success and disappointment - Development of a strong and healthy self-esteem - The importance of being a successful student and earn a college degree - The skills of leadership

 The athletic program is open to full-time, regularly enrolled students who are in good standing with the university and who are in compliance with the eligibility requirements of the National Collegiate Athletic Association (NCAA) and the American Southwest Conference (ASC).
-Full-time students eligible to enroll in Howard Payne are considered "in good standing."
+The standards for good academic standing and satisfactory progress are as defined in the Academic Probation and Suspension section in the current university catalog.
+Good academic standing will be based on all academic work at all institutions the student has attended.